 Concentration upon a specific topic in the field of Journalism.
 Topic varies for different semesters.
-May be taken multiple
+May be taken multiple times with change in topic.

 JRN 210 Digital Photography (3) I, M

 This course introduces students to the equipment, techniques, and practicalities of photography.
 Students learn that photography strikes a balance between craft, form, content/concept, emotion and expression as they become active and critically informed image-makers.
 Basic aesthetic concerns will be examined, including the exploration of image-making and presentation techniques.